Accessibility

 The Festival Site

-Performances take place in the Town Square, in Bournemouth Lower Gardens, Pier Approach, Beale Place and the Beach.
+Performances take place in the Square and Bournemouth Lower Gardens.

-• There is level access from the Town Square into Bournemouth Lower Gardens.
+• There is level access from the Square into Bournemouth Lower Gardens.

-The festival locations of Town Square, Lower Gardens and Pier Approach are all on the level.
-The Town Square is the easiest place to access these locations.
+The festival locations of The Square and Lower Gardens are all on the level.
+The Square is the easiest place to access these locations.
 Access from other points (e.g. Westover Road) may involve some slopes or stairs.
-Beale Place has a slight incline.
-The easiest way to access the Pavilion Terraces is from the beach via the Upside-Down House or there is lift access from Westover Road and the Pavilion.
-East Cliff Zig Zag can be accessed along the promenade.

 Access